Chainguard Libraries for Python overview

 See the page on build tool configuration for Chainguard Libraries for Python for information on accessing credentials and setting up build tools.

 Sonatype Nexus Repository allows for merging multiple remote repositories as a repository group.
-The below instructions for are based on the Nexus documentation for PyPI
+The below instructions are based on the Nexus documentation for PyPI

 The following steps create remote repositories for Chainguard Libraries for Python, a remote repository for the public PyPI index, and a repository group combining these sources.